timcharper/EmojiClu/README.md

 # Building

-Mind Hunt is built with Rust and GTK4+.
+EmojiClu is built with Rust and GTK4+.
 You should install a modern version of Rust using `rustup`.

 ## Notes on windows build